Menu

 Food

 Nothing is more important to health and morale on a long trip than good food.
 We have very experienced Lobuche BC, Everest BC, and Everest Camp 2 cook teams.
 At Base Camp, they bake fresh bread, rolls, cakes, etc. regularly.
-We receive regular deliveries of fresh fruit, vegetables, and meat to Base Camp in addition to staples purchased in Kathmandu and "goodies" brought from USA.
+We receive regular deliveries of fresh fruit, vegetables, and meat to Base Camp in addition to staples purchased in Kathmandu and “goodies” brought from USA.
 We also include gluten free and vegan options (please advise if you have food issues).
-Most climbers will spend about two weeks at high altitude (over 6000m/20,000ft) during the course of the trip, when appetites really wane and life is truly uncomfortable.
+Most climbers will spend about two weeks at high altitude (over 6000m/20,000ft) during the course of the trip, when appetites really wane, and life is truly uncomfortable.
 We assist climbers to choose their high-altitude food items at Base Camp from our food supply tent, so you know exactly what you will be eating up high.
-Also, climbers should bring about 10 pounds/5 kg of additional "lunch" snacks which you know you can eat at high altitude, when some people's appetites become very picky.
+Also, climbers should bring about 10 pounds/5 kg of additional “lunch” snacks which you know you can eat at high altitude, when some people’s appetites become very picky.

 Note on Dates

-Classic Everest Climb with Nepalese guide (1:1)
+Classic Everest Climb with 1:1 Nepalese Guide

 Some of our customers have asked about a higher level of support for climbing Mt.
 Everest.
-We have what you are looking for, with our revamped Hybrid Program which combines the oversight of our IMG Senior guides, along with additional support (two guides per climber) and Extra Oxygen at Camp 2 and Summit day (enough for climbing @ 4 liters per minute on the Summit Day).
+We have what you are looking for, with our revamped Hybrid Program which combines the oversight of our IMG Senior guides, along with additional support (two guides per climber) and Extra Oxygen (enough for climbing @ 4 liters per minute on the Summit Day).
 The general itinerary for the Hybrid Program is the same as the Classic climb.
 You will be assigned your personal guides for the acclimatization rotations and summit attempts.
 IMG does not allow members to climb solo.
 With this revamped Hybrid Program, you will have more flexibility than if you were required to follow the schedule of other climbers.
-This program will give the Hybrid climber the maximum flexibility while climbing, maximum support, and a generous amount of oxygen.
+This program will give the Hybrid climber maximum flexibility while climbing, maximum support, and a generous amount of oxygen.

 For the customer who is not cost sensitive and who wants the optimum support, we assign one of our Senior IMG guides on a 1:1 basis and include our “extra” oxygen option (1 bottle at C2 and 4LPM on summit day during your summit rotation).
 At Base Camp you will be provided a large standup personal tent with a cot for sleeping and organizing.
 This is the Cadillac program for the discerning climber who wants the very best.
 Please contact our team for more information.